syncfusion-content/wpf-docs/wpf/Maps/Map-Providers.md

 ### Enable a Bing Map

-You can enable this feature by defining the LayerType as “bing”.
+You can enable this feature by defining the LayerType as Bing.

 ### Bing Map Key

-The bing Map key is provided as input to this key property.
+The Bing map key is provided as input to this key property.
 The Bing Map key can be obtained from

 [http://www.microsoft.com/maps/create-a-bing-maps-key.aspx](http://www.microsoft.com/maps/create-a-bing-maps-key.aspx).